curityio/react-native-haapi-example/README.md

 ```

 To start an Android emulator for the first time, use a second terminal.\
-Run the following command from the _root_ of the React Native project
+Run the following command from the _root_ of the React Native project.

 ```bash
 # using npm